research-software-collaborations/research-software-collaborations.github.io/pages/about/code-of-conduct.md

   put down other community members.
 Harassment and other exclusionary behavior are not acceptable.
 * When we disagree, try to understand why.
-Disagreements, both social and technical, happen all the time and the IRIS-HEP community is no exception.
+Disagreements, both social and technical, happen all the time and the our community is no exception.
   Try to understand where others are coming from, as seeing a question from their viewpoint may help find a new path forward.
 And don’t forget that it is human to err: blaming each other doesn't get us anywhere, while we can learn